Fraternity and Sorority Housing Policies

 - Policies and conditions for Greek organizations that do not meet the occupancy requirement can be found in the Greek lease under the section “Failure to Meet Occupancy Requirement and/or Membership Requirement.”

-- The Greek organization may accommodate guests and visitors for periods of more than three consecutive days only with the prior written approval of Housing and Dining Services.
+- The Greek organization may accommodate guests and visitors for periods of more than three consecutive days only with the prior written approval of Housing Services.

-- Occupancy will be confirmed jointly by Housing and Dining Services and Office of Greek Life.
+- Occupancy will be confirmed jointly by Housing Services and Office of Greek Life.

-- Rosters should be emailed to Housing and Dining Services (firstname.lastname@example.org) in addition to the Student Life Office.
+- Rosters should be emailed to Housing Services (firstname.lastname@example.org) in addition to the Student Life Office.

 - The President or House Manager is responsible for distribution of keys.
 Requests for new keys must be approved and added to the roster prior to issuance of keys.